JoelJaldin/JoelJaldin/README.md

 #### I am web developer from Buenos Aires, Argentina 👨‍💻
 ![I am web developer from Buenos Aires, Argentina 👨‍💻](https://media.tenor.com/NOYF3f82b_gAAAAC/programmer.gif)

-I’m a high school biology teacher with a passion for science and technology.
-At the moment, i'm growing professionally as a software developer.
+I’m a high school biology teacher with a passion for science and technology but at the moment, i'm growing professionally as a software developer.

 Nowhedays, im working as Junior Back End Developer with Ruby on rails in Avenida+ company, building and maintaining marketplaces using Spree.

 I did a bootcamp at Le Wagon with RoR and a React course at Platzi